Battle of Remagen: Command changes

 On 6 March, General of the Cavalry Edwin Rothkirch, commanding officer of LIII Armeekorps with responsibility for the Remagen area, wandered into U.S. lines and was captured.
-In the midst of this confusion, General der Infanterie Otto Hitzfeld, the new commanding officer of LXVII Corps, was told at 1:00 am on 7 March that he was now responsible for defending the Ludendorff Bridge.
+In the midst of this confusion, General der Infanterie Otto Hitzfeld, the new commanding officer of LXVII Corps, was told at 1 a.m. on 7 March that he was now responsible for defending the Ludendorff Bridge.
 Hitzfeld dispatched his adjutant, Major Johannes "Hans" Scheller, to take command of Remagen.
-Scheller left at 3:00 am and took a radio unit of eight men but during their 64 km trip they had to route around American tanks and ran low on gas, forcing them to detour further so they could refuel.
-The radio unit got separated and Scheller didn't arrive until 11:15 am, less than two hours before the Americans.
+Scheller left at 3 a.m. and took a radio unit of eight men but during their 64 km trip they had to route around American tanks and ran low on gas, forcing them to detour further so they could refuel.
+The radio unit got separated and Scheller did not arrive until 11:15 a.m., less than two hours before the Americans.
 The German commandant at Remagen, Captain Willi Bratge was at first relieved when Scheller announced he was assuming command, but then learned that Scheller had not brought the battalion of reinforcements with him that Botsch had promised to send.

 Bridge defenses

 During 6 March, the III Flak Korps anti-aircraft gun crews emplaced on top of the 180 m Erpeler Ley, strategically overlooking the Ludendorff Bridge, had been ordered by the Luftwaffe to help defend Koblenz.
 The replacement unit was not motorized and was placed on the outskirts of Remagen.
 As the Americans advanced towards the Rhine on the night of 6–7 March, 14 men from the anti-aircraft gun crews deserted.
 Bratge only learned about the replacement unit's presence on 7 March when he saw what was left of the unit manhandling its guns across the bridge.
-Aware of the Americans' impending arrival, he angrily ordered the unit's Luftwaffe commander to get the weapons moved to the top of Erpeler Ley as quickly as possible, but the units were not yet in place at 2:00 pm when the first Americans arrived.
+Aware of the Americans' impending arrival, he angrily ordered the unit's Luftwaffe commander to get the weapons moved to the top of Erpeler Ley as quickly as possible, but the units were not yet in place at 2 p.m. when the first Americans arrived.

 Bratge commanded only 36 convalescing soldiers, some of whom could not even fire a weapon.
-The bridge was also defended by an engineer company of 125 men commanded by Captain Karl Friesenhahn, 180 Hitlerjugend, a Luftwaffe antiaircraft unit of 200 men, 20 men from Battery 3./FlakLehruVersAbt 900 (rocket battery), 120 Eastern "volunteers," and roughly 500 civilian Volksturm, totalling about 1000 troops.
+The bridge was also defended by an engineer company of 125 men commanded by Captain Karl Friesenhahn, 180 Hitlerjugend, a Luftwaffe antiaircraft unit of 200 men, 20 men from Battery 3./FlakLehruVersAbt 900 (rocket battery), 120 Eastern "volunteers" (conscripts), and roughly 500 civilian Volksturm, totaling about 1,000 troops.
 Most of these were ill-equipped and poorly trained.

 On 6 March, the last 800 troops of the 277th Volksgrenadier Division crossed the bridge.
 On the morning of 7 March, German engineers put down wood planks to allow vehicles to use the bridge.
 Captain Bratge attempted to persuade the soldiers crossing the bridge to stay and defend it, but most were leaderless stragglers and their only concern was to get across the Rhine.

 The German defensive doctrine called for positioning the majority of forces at the front lines, leaving minimal troops to reinforce rear areas.